Columbines School

 $490 includes a $50 non-refundable deposit.

-1st Year Summer Term (July-September)
+1st Year Summer Term (July-August)

 8 lectures (24 hours).